Lecture at the University of Montpellier: “Migraines: An Underdiagnosed Condition—What Solutions Are Available Today?”

 Registration is required

-Migraine is often underdiagnosed and is a debilitating condition due to the frequency, duration, and intensity of attacks, which can have a significant impact on personal, academic, or professional life.
-It is the most debilitating neurological condition among people under 50 and the second most debilitating condition among those over 50.
+Migraine, which is very often underdiagnosed, is a debilitating condition due to the frequency, duration, and intensity of attacks, which can have a significant impact on personal, academic, or professional life.
+It is the most debilitating neurological disorder among people under 50 and the second most debilitating condition among those over 50.

-Today, there are effective and safe treatment options available to relieve pain during attacks and reduce the frequency of migraines.
-Research has made significant progress in understanding the mechanisms of the condition and in developing specific, innovative treatments.
+Today, there are effective and safe treatment options available to reduce pain during attacks and decrease the frequency of migraines.
+Research has made considerable progress in understanding the mechanisms of the disease and in developing specific and innovative treatments.

-At this conference, Anne Ducros will provide an overview of the current understanding of migraine and answer these questions as well as those from the audience:
+During this conference, Anne Ducros will provide an update on the current understanding of migraine and answer these questions as well as those from the audience:

 • How can you tell the difference between a migraine and another type of headache?